MithuDonAI/Quantum-Hall-Effect/README.md

 ## Acknowledgements

 This project was completed as a self-study initiative to strengthen understanding of modern condensed matter physics and topological phases of matter.
-The primary source of study was the graduate lecture notes on the Quantum Hall Effect by **Prof. David Tong** (University of Cambridge).

 ---